piano

 Love in the mistakes

 I am learning the Debussy piece and thinking of a memory posted on Facebook a while ago by my friend Ann.
 She recalled going to sleep each night as a child, listening to her mother play their piano.
-Ann said her mother always played one song.
-There was a difficult part near the end and… Continue reading
+Ann said… Continue reading

 -